-The total production of electricity in Norway was 142.3 TWh in 2014.
-Hydropower production represents the largest share of the electricity production with 96 percent and the Nordic electricity system is therefore highly influenced by the hydrological situation.
-In 2014, the annual system electricity price was 29.61 EUR/MWh, which represents a reduction of 22 percent from 2013.
-The highest monthly average system price was in September, after a dry summer with low precipitation.
-The lowest system price was in June 2014 due to low seasonal consumption, snow melting that caused high hydropower generation and network maintenance in Southern Norway.
+The total production of electricity in Norway was 145 TWh in 2015.
+The hydropower production represents 96 percent of the electricity production, and the Nordic electricity system is highly influenced by the hydrological situation.
+In 2015, the annual average System price was EUR/MWh 20.98, which represents a reduction of 29 percent from 2014.
+The maximum monthly average System price occurred in January, and was below the seasonal average.
+The minimum System price was in July 2015 due to low seasonal consumption and snow melting that caused high hydropower generation.

 Due to fluctuations in the power situation, technical failures and maintenance, the available transmission capacity between Elspot areas varies over time.
-The available cross-border capacity between Norway and Sweden as well as Norway and the Netherlands has increased in 2014, mainly due to less maintenance work.
-The only interconnection with reduced availability was between Southern Norway (NO2) and Western Denmark (DK1) caused by the installation of the Skagerrak IV cable (700 MW HVDC) that opened 29 December 2014.
-This has increased the total capacity from 1 000 MW to 1700 MW between Denmark and Norway.
+The available cross-border capacity in the market has improved both between Norway and Sweden and between Norway and the Netherlands from 2014 to 2015.
+The main reason for the increase in available capacity is the new interconnector Skagerrak 4 (700 MW) between Jutland and NO2, as well as less maintenance work affecting the capacity between NO1 and the Swedish Elspot area SE3.